Joyce Jameson: Television

 Jameson was also a television actress.
 She was a regular member of the cast on Club Oasis.
-She made two appearances on Perry Mason: first as Lorraine Iverson who killed her husband in the 1963 episode "The Case of the Floating Stones", then as Dolly Jameson in the 1965 episode, "The Case of the Feather Cloak".
-She also had roles on The Dick Van Dyke Show (in the episode "A Day in the Life of Alan Brady"), Gunsmoke, Stagecoach West, The Twilight Zone, The Man from U.N.C.L.E (The Dippy Blonde Affair), McHale's Navy, My Favorite Martian, The New Phil Silvers Show, The Munsters, and F-Troop.
-Also, in 1966, she was Irene in the Gomer Pyle episode, "Vacation in Las Vegas".
+She made two appearances on Perry Mason: first as Lorraine Iverson in the 1963 episode "The Case of the Floating Stones", then as Dolly Jameson in the 1965 episode, "The Case of the Feather Cloak".
+She also had roles on The Dick Van Dyke Show (in the episode "A Day in the Life of Alan Brady"), Gunsmoke, Stagecoach West, The Twilight Zone, The Man from U.N.C.L.E.
+(The Dippy Blonde Affair), McHale's Navy, My Favorite Martian, The New Phil Silvers Show, The Munsters, Hogan's Heroes and F Troop.
+Also, in 1966, she was Irene in the Gomer Pyle, U.S.M.C. episode, "Vacation in Las Vegas".
 And not long after, she had a couple of roles in Hogan's Heroes (in the January 1967 episode "The Great Brinksmeyer Robbery" as Mady Pleiffer, and again later that same year in "Sgt.
 Schultz Meets Mata Hari" as Gestapo agent Eva Mueller), Alias Smith and Jones, Emergency! and Barney Miller.
 She appeared in The Rockford Files (in the 1974 episode "The Dexter Crisis" as Marge White).
-Later she appeared in Charlie's Angels, The Feather and Father Gang, and The Love Boat.
+Later, she appeared in Charlie's Angels, The Feather and Father Gang, and The Love Boat.

 Her ongoing role as Skippy paired with Daphne (played by Jean Carson) in The Andy Griffith Show established The Fun Girls.

-Jameson provided one of the voices for the cartoon series Jokebook.
+She provided one of the voices for the cartoon series Jokebook.

-Jameson also was co-host of Tempo III, a program on KHJ-TV in Los Angeles.
+She was a co-host of Tempo III, a program on KHJ-TV in Los Angeles.